algattik-mve/promptflow-demo/manual-delivery.md

 ./local-workflow.sh [act-parameters]
 ```

 The default command without parameters will run all workflows.
-The script accepts parameters hat are passed to the `act` command (see `act --help` for reference), for example:
+The script accepts parameters that are passed to the `act` command (see `act --help` for reference), for example:

 - `--workflows .github/workflows/run-eval-pf-pipeline.yml`: run only the specified workflow
 - ``--verbose`: verbose output